Vocabulary Quiz #1 for ʻAilāʻau Story

 D.

-10. How do you say “stream” as in a stream of water?
+10. How do you say “smoke”, as in the smoke coming from a volcanic crater?

 A.